 Scattered among the sidewalks, roadways, and buildings of Alabama’s largest city are beautiful reminders of the region’s unique geological history.
 Crystal-clear, perpetually cold water that originates in the untouched caverns below Birmingham supports pockets of wild aquatic vegetation.
 Five of these urban oases contain the only known populations of the endangered watercress darter (Etheostoma nuchale).
 The colorful, tiny fish are seldom seen, usually hidden by vegetation.

 The urban surroundings carry risks and challenges for management of the species.
-Some of the threats include: runoff from parking lots and roads; excessive sediment; invasive plants preventing sunlight from reaching the vegetation; barriers to fish passage; and beavers.
+Some of the threats include: runoff from parking lots and roads; excessive sediment; invasive plants preventing sunlight from reaching the vegetation; barriers to; and beavers.